pv2b/netbox-plugin-mclag/README.md

  * Virtual Port Channel (vPC)
  * vLAG

 The plugin itself aims be vendor-neutral, and to use vendor-neutral terminology, and to fit most common MC-LAG implementations.
-Cisco Nexus Virtual Port Channel (vPC) will be used as a sample implementation in examples.
+Cisco Nexus Virtual Port Channel (vPC) is used as a sample implementation in examples.

 ## Data model

-This plugin will creates two new data models, a *Multi-Chassis Domain* and an *Multi-Chassis Link Aggregation Group*.
+This plugin creates two new data models, a *Multi-Chassis Domain* and an *Multi-Chassis Link Aggregation Group*.

 A *Multi-Chassis Domain* groups two or more devices that participate in creating a *Multi-Chassis Link Aggregation Group*.
 Optionally, a *Domain ID* may be added here to hold any vendor-specific ID required for configuration of the domain.